 - Plesk for Linux

-/pleskswap file for and how to delete it?
+/pleskswap file for and how to disable its' creation?

 /pleskswap is created during the installation process in case the server has less than 1Gb of RAM.
-It is used as swap for Plesk.
+It is used as swap for the server.

 You can manage it in the

 /etc/pleskswaprc file which overrides default swap settings.

 Connect to the server via SSH and create